 Benefits of Ketosis

-Ketosis benefits people many ailments, such as:
+Ketosis has been known to benefit people with many ailments, such as:

 - Type 1 and 2 diabetes